Cruising Q & A

 When a Brazilian fisherman pinched my little outboard, I could have bought another one.
 Instead, I had the confidence to laugh it off and say the hell with it, and continue my cruise up to Trinidad once again engine-free and without any engine troubles.
 Later, in the Carribbean I acquired another 3.5 hp outboard motor that was seldom used and spent most of its time stored in a cockpit locker.
 Back in the US on the east coast I traded up to a 6 HP for long trips on the ICW (Intracoastal Waterway).

 Most of today's sailors consider 10-15 hp necessary for a boat of around 28-foot and 4 tons.
 That's mainly because they intend to motor in conditions when they could be either under sail, hove-to or anchored - if they had the patience.
-These same sailors would consider a broken engine a reason to cancel their cruise.
+These same sailors would consider a broken engine a good enough reason to cancel their cruise.
 Well, if your planned cruise is 2,000 miles upwind on the Thorny Path in a boat that does not sail all that well, turning back due to a broken engine might be wise.
 Cruising without an engine means that you must be more selective and defensive when choosing your cruising route and destinations.
 Since not every harbor will be safe to enter under sail alone, you must look for alternative routes and destinations.
 Under sail alone you simply cannot safely or easily go anywhere you want.